This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step Two: Grind the Oats into Oat Flour

 While the oven preheats, grind the oats into a fine flour.
-You can use a food processor or blender, but if using the former, take an extra minute to grind the oats super-fine.
+You can use a food processor, regular blender, or high speed blender.
+Process until the oats super-fine.

 Step Three: Whisk the Dry Ingredients

-In a large bowl, whisk the oat flour, flaxseed meal, coconut sugar, baking powder, cinnamon and salt until blended.
+In a large mixing bowl or other large bowl, whisk the oat flour, flaxseed meal, coconut sugar, baking powder, cinnamon and salt until blended.

 Step Four: Stir in the Wet Ingredients